PROCESS HAS LOCKED PAGES error in Windows 10 [FULL FIX]

 - READ ALSO: Fix Error ‘0x80240031c’ On Windows 10

-Solution 4 – Downgrade your BIOS
+Solution 8 – Downgrade your BIOS

 Updating BIOS is always useful since it allows you to use new features and new hardware with your motherboard, but according to the users, there might be some problems after updating BIOS.
-According to them, the PROCESS_HAS_LOCKED_PAGES error started appearing after the BIOS update, and the only solution was to downgrade BIOS to the older version.
+According to them, the PROCESS HAS LOCKED PAGES error started appearing after the BIOS update, and the only solution was to downgrade BIOS to the older version.

-Solution 5 – Delete Cubase Application Data
+Solution 9 – Delete Cubase Application Data

-Few users reported PROCESS_HAS_LOCKED_PAGES BSoD error while launching Cubase, and in order to fix this error, it’s required that you delete the all files from Cubase Application Data folder.
+Few users reported PROCESS HAS LOCKED PAGES BSoD error while launching Cubase, and in order to fix this error, it’s required that you delete the all files from Cubase Application Data folder.
 To do that, just do the following: